TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

     </p>
 </div>

-<p style="color: #f0b90b;">As can be seen in the chart for both groups, the main industry where the majority of the employed population participates is manufacturing with a share of 15.4%, construction with 12.3%, and professionals in science, management, and administrative and waste management services with 9.6%.</p>
+As can be seen in the chart for both groups, the main industry where the majority of the employed population participates is manufacturing with a share of 15.4%, construction with 12.3%, and professionals in science, management, and administrative and waste management services with 9.6%.

 **Interesting results, since it is normally thought that the foreign-born population is dedicated solely to agricultural construction; however, the agricultural sector (8.7%) is the fourth largest activity.
 These results do not support what Mexican authorities have said about the distribution of immigrant labor and undocumented immigrants in the United States.
-Again, we address the inconsistency of the Mexican government's information.</b></p>
+Again, we address the inconsistency of the Mexican government's information.**

 Statement 3 . **Security**